 Well, it makes sense to start by saying hello and introducing myself right?

 I was quite taken aback because there was a lot of criticism towards this generation.
-Criticism regarding their tendency to be lazy and having a sense of entitlement.
+Criticism regarding their tendency to be lazy and have a sense of entitlement.
 I was none of those things!
 Neither were any of my peers.
 I’ve since realised that each generation endures these kinds of slurs from their predecessors.
 It must be a right of passage.
 Baby Boomer to Gen X, Gen X to Gen Y and now it’s Gen Z’s turn.

 It was such a shock, that seemed to me to be much too young to have Multiple Sclerosis.
 However, it’s a common age for diagnosis.
 So I found myself, Gen Y, with a chronic illness which makes me a Millennial Patient.

 Because I was rude, disrespectful and didn’t listen to my doctors.
-Looks like I was living up to those Gen Y stereotypes.
+It looks like I was living up to those Gen Y stereotypes.
 I disagreed with them a lot.
 It felt like the doctors didn’t give me enough time and did not understand me at all.
 In turn, I found them to be rude and disrespectful to me.
-They never gave me opportunities for questions and left me confused, frustrated and often times depressed after an appointment.
+They never gave me opportunities for questions and left me confused, frustrated and often depressed after an appointment.
 A decent bedside manner was hard to find.
 I found myself reaching out to the internet many times as each medical appointment left me with more questions than answers.

-So, welcome to my blog and thank you for reading 🤗
+So, welcome to my blog and thank you for reading. 🤗